 Connect directly to Barry’s backend booking system and create reservations for classes

-“Typeform’s developer, Nico, was absolutely phenomenal.
+“Typeform’s developer, Nicolas, was absolutely phenomenal.
 He understood exactly what we needed and worked with our other tech partners to build a customized integration.”

 Before the creation of the app, this process would have been completely manual, with Barry’s team members collecting data from Google Sheets to create new client accounts and book class reservations.